luismurao/tenm/README.md

 ```

 The function `tenm::sp_temporal_data` is parametrized with the
 occurrence dated database.
-To parametrize the function we need to
+To parametrize the function, we need to
 specify the name of the columns that contain the longitude and latitude
 data, the column that represents the year of observation, the format of
-dates (here years but see the help of the function for other date
+dates (here years, but see the help of the function for other date
 formats), the layers date format, the directory that contains the
-time-specific modeling layers and the rater layer extension.
-The object
+time-specific modeling layers and the raster layer extension.

-`abt` is a special class called *sp.temporal.modeling* that deals with
+The object `abt` is a special class called *sp.temporal.modeling* that
-time-specific information.
+deals with time-specific information.

-Lets explore the slots of `abt` object
+In the following line of code, we explore the slots of `abt` object.

 ``` r
 # See the names of the slots